 Flea and tick season is here, and in some areas, it’s now a year-round concern.
-These pests can cause serious problems for your dog no matter what time of year.
+These pests can cause serious problems for your dog, no matter what time of year.
 Fleas can cause severe itching and skin damage, and for every flea on your pet, there could be hundreds of eggs and larvae around your home.
-Ticks can hide almost anywhere, are difficult to eradicate, and can lead to Lyme disease and Rocky Mountain Spotted Fever – both debilitating conditions.
-Here are four tips to help keep your dog flea and tick free:
+Ticks can hide almost anywhere, are difficult to eradicate, and can lead to Lyme disease and Rocky Mountain spotted fever – both debilitating conditions.
+Here are four tips to help keep your dog flea- and tick-free.

 Also, wash your dog’s bedding and vacuum on a regular basis to reduce the number of fleas in your home.
-Because ticks lurk in grass or low-hanging bushes, keep your yard mowed and trimmed to keep ticks at bay.
+Because ticks lurk in grass or low-hanging bushes, keep your yard mowed and trimmed to keep them at bay.

 Flea season can run into November or even December, and ticks can become active again as early as February.
 There is no clear time to start treating your dog.
 This is why you should consider using year-round flea and tick prevention year-round to keep your dog safe.